Sponsor and status

 Length: 3 pages

-This resolution was introduced on September 9, 2013, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 9, 2013, in a previous session of Congress, but it did not receive a vote.

 Sep 9, 2013

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.